-X-axis in the plane defined by atoms 1-2-3
+X-axis in the plane defined by atoms 1-2-3 (the vector joining atom 3 to atom 1, in general, is not orthogonal to the vectors joining atom 2 to atom 1; it is then orthogonalized.)
 Y-axis orthogonal to Z- and X-axis

 Notice that the wave function calculation is performed in the original frame: the aim of the rotation is just to permit a shift of a particular orbital.
-An equivalent rotation of the eigenvectors can be obtained in properties by entering the keyword ROTREF, so allowing AO projected Density of States according to the standard orientation of the octahedron.
+A rotation of the eigenvectors can be obtained in properties by entering the keyword ROTREF, allowing AO projected Density of States or Population Analysis orienting the cartesian frame along the principal axes of the octahedron.

 Example: